websanco/liferay-learn/readme/REST_API_PROJECT_GUIDELINES.md

 download_nexus_jar "com.liferay.headless.delivery.client"
 ```

-The script above calls the `/_common.sh#download_nexus_jar` function to download the headless delivery REST application client JAR from Liferay's Nexus repository to the current project's `java/` folder.
+The script above calls the `liferay-learn/_common.sh#download_nexus_jar` function to download the headless delivery REST application client JAR from Liferay's Nexus repository to the current project's `java/` folder.

-Create your `update_example.sh` script:
+Create an `update_example.sh` script:

 1. Create a script at `resources/update_example.sh`.
 1. Copy the content above into your script.